schafric/MFF-NSWI041/1/seminar-work.md

 Requirements are divided on two parts, user and system.
 User requirements cover users' imminent needs and wishes.
-Subsequent system requirements discuss previously introduced in greater detail and also cover constraints arisen from the problem domain.
+Subsequent system requirements discuss previously introduced in greater detail and also cover constraints arisen from the problem domain and project constraints (budget, time and people resources).
+Then, we identify actors within the system and describe their typical use cases.

-Certain requirements repeatedly appear in different contexts.
-For instance, the ability to create and modify subject is a user requirement as well as ability of an actor `planner`.
+Certain requirements might repeatedly appear in different contexts.
+For instance, the ability to create and modify subjects is a user requirement as well as ability of an actor `planner`.

 ### User requirements

-An entity of any schedule is an interconnection of two notions scheduling sheet and room by time span.
-Schedules will be constructed from set of selected subjects.
-Constructed schedules could be modified under specific circumstances.

-In the next subchapter, we focus on user requirements.
-This will help us to identify detailed system requirements, which are imposed by the project constraints (budget, time and people resources) and problem domain.

-In the chapter after, we specify system requirements in greater details.
-Then, we identify actors within the system and describe their typical use cases.

-We assume,
-that some kind of user entities already exist.
-As an example, students are created in module `Students` and their profiles must be integrated within module `Scheduling`.

-A student could enroll in additional subjects of choice even thhough conflicts arise.
----

-We further list user requirements with intention to identify detailed system requirements and actors.
+We list user requirements with intention to identify detailed system requirements and actors.
 Each item of the list may be read as "The system should provide ability to..."

--
+- Provide friendly user interface.

+- Manage system resources, users and user permissions.

-- Perform standard operations on subjects, rooms and timetables.
+- Perform standard operations on `subjects`, `rooms`, `schedule sheets`.
--
-- View constructed schedule by  semester, month and week.
-- Extend constructed schedule with additional schedule sheets

-- Import constructed schedule
+- Create free of conflicts `central schedules` based on `studying plans` and other constraints.

+- Create `student schedules` by enrolling in available `schedule sheets`.

+- Add constraints on `central schedules`.

+- Import `student schedule` and other views in different formats.

 ### System requirements

+In this chapter, we specify user requirements in greater details.
 We use approach similar to the previous chapter, group and list requirements based on semantics and meaning.
 We assume, that the module user is a `root` profile or has been authorized via central authorization module before accessing it.

 **User interface**